Hepa scores 15 as No. 4 Texas romps over K-State 82-67

 BIG PICTURE

 Kansas State: The Wildcats were smothered early on offense and never recovered in dropping their fourth straight loss..
-The turnovers forced by Texas’ press led to easy Longhorns and the half-court offense was too often caught deep in the shot clock.
+The turnovers forced by Texas’ press led to easy Longhorns baskets and the half-court offense was too often caught deep in the shot clock.

 Texas: The Longhorns have found a dead-eye shooting touch from long range.
-In the last three games, Jones hit the game-winning 3-pointer in the final seconds against West Virginia, the Longhorns made 13 3-pointers against Texas Tech and kept launching wide open shots against the Wildcats.
+In the last three games, Jones hit the game-winning 3-pointer in the final seconds against West Virginia, the Longhorns made 13 3-pointers in a loss to Texas Tech and kept launching wide open shots against the Wildcats.

 UP NEXT